Regina Brandow, Esq.

 Her first position as an attorney was in insurance fraud and consumer reporting agency.
 She subsequently moved into private practice and then to the Long Island Advocacy Center before founding BrandowLaw.

 BrandowLaw is devoted to working with clients on an individualized basis.
 The practice is concentrated on Special Needs Trusts, Guardianships and Supplemental Needs Trusts for Persons with Disabilities.
 It further includes Estate Planning, Elder Law and Real Estate.

-Ms. Brandow is a certified hearing officer with the New York State Department of Education and an active member of the Surrogate Court Decision Making Committee.
-She also serves various organizations and boards including Nassau/Suffolk Law Services Advisory Council and is a member of the American Bar Association, New York Suffolk Bar Association, Suffolk County Bar Association, Group Legal Services Association, and NAELA.
+Ms. Brandow is a certified hearing officer with the New York State Department of Education and a member of the Surrogate Court Decision Making Committee.
+She also serves on various organizations and boards including New York Bar Association, Suffolk County Bar Association, and is currently serving as co-chair for the Suffolk County Bar Association Elder Law and Special Needs Planning Committee.

 A lifelong Long Island resident, Regina has received multiple awards and recognition for her pro bono efforts.

 Advanced Graduate Certificate, Health Care Management at Stony Brook University

 Suffolk County Pro Bono Foundation, Nassau Suffolk Law Services, and the Suffolk County Bar Association, Award of Recognition